UK pro bono work

 British Disabled Flying Association

 We acted for the BDFA (Aerobility), who teach disabled and chronically ill people to fly.
 Aerobility sought VAT exemption or to be zero-rated for VAT for the purposes of purchasing and maintaining their aircraft.
 Following hearings before both the First Tier Tax Tribunal and the Upper Tribunal, we sought to have the HMRC’s decision judicial reviewed.
-This application was granted and the case settled shortly before that judicial review hearing.
+This application was granted and the case concluded shortly before that judicial review hearing.
 Case study.

 Accountability of multi-national corporations